 StarTools 18.104.22.1689 Release for Windows 32-bit, Windows 64-bit, MacOSX 32-bit, Linux 32-bit and Linux 64-bit (2.9MB)

 StarTools 1.3.204 for Android 1.6+ Technology Demo (1.5 MB)

 NOTE: Put any file you want to load in /sdcard root and name it 'file.tiff'

-StarTools uses 1stbase.ai for content management, which means that the website content doubles as a printable manual and vice-versa.
+StarTools uses AIFE.AI for content management and digital footprint.
+This means that the website content doubles as a printable manual and vice-versa.
 This content is also available as a smartphone/tablet app, virtual flipbook and more.

 These are some questions that get asked frequently.

 StarTools is display-device agnostic, but can be configured to display its GUI at a 4x higher resolution to accommodate high-DPI devices and 4K displays.

 To enable this mode, create an empty file called 'highdpi' (NOTE: without extension or file type) in the StarTools folder where the executable is launched from.